-5 See McIvor v.
+&lt;sup>5 See McIvor v.
 The Registrar, Indian and Northern Affairs Canada, 2007 BCSC 827, Justice Ross; McIvor v.
 The Registrar, Indian and Northern Affairs Canada, 2007 BCSC 1732 at par.
 9 [McIvor, BCSC 2007] were the SCBC declared that: "(b) Section 6 of the 1985 Act is of no force and effect in so far, and only in so far, as it provides for the preferential treatment of Indian men over Indian women born prior to April 17, 1985, and the preferential treatment of patrilineal descendents over matrilineal descendents born prior to April 17, 1985, in the right to be registered as an Indian; (c)Section 6(1)(a) of the 1985 Act shall be interpreted so as to entitle persons to be registered under s.
 6(1)(a), who were previously not entitled to be registered under s.6(1)(a) solely as a result of the preferential treatment accorded to Indian men over Indian women born prior to April 17, 1985, and to patrilineal descendants over matrilineal descendents, born prior to April 17, 1985".

-6 Section 12(1)(a)(iv) of the 1951 Indian Act known as the "double mother" clause, provided that a person whose parents married on or after 4 September 1951 and whose mother and paternal grandmother had not been recognized as Indians before their marriages, could be registered at birth, but would lose status and band membership on his or her 21st birthday.
+&lt;sup>6 Section 12(1)(a)(iv) of the 1951 Indian Act known as the "double mother" clause, provided that a person whose parents married on or after 4 September 1951 and whose mother and paternal grandmother had not been recognized as Indians before their marriages, could be registered at birth, but would lose status and band membership on his or her 21st birthday.
 The Indian Act as amended by Bill C-31 in 1985 granted s.
 6(1)(c) status to these individuals who lost status pursuant to the double mother rule.

-7McIvor, BCCA 2009, supra note 4 at s.
+&lt;sup>7 McIvor, BCCA 2009, supra note 4 at s.
 118. The CACB held that the continuation of discrimination with regard to Indian status is justified, with one exception: the improvement in status entitlement that the Indian Act, as amended by Bill C-31 in 1985, accords to children of status fathers who were affected by the pre-1985 double mother rule.
 As noted above, Bill C-31 granted full s.6(1) status to these patrilineal descendants even though they would have lost status at age 21, pursuant to the double mother rule.
 The CABD found that this, and only this aspect of the discrimination, was unjustified because it did not simply preserve existing rights acquired under the former discriminatory regime, but went further and enhanced them.
 According to the CACB, if Parliament had preserved the double mother rule when Bill C-31 was brought in, the legislative scheme would have passed the section 1 test and there would be no Charter violation.

-8 NCFNG, Memorandum: Summary of the McIvor Decisions, Ratcliff & Company, June 2009, at p.
+&lt;sup>8 NCFNG, Memorandum: Summary of the McIvor Decisions, Ratcliff & Company, June 2009, at p.
 5. According to the CACB, the gender discrimination only applied to individuals caught in the transition between the 1951 and 1985 registration regime.

-9Sharon Donna McIvor et al. v.
+&lt;sup>9Sharon Donna McIvor et al. v.
 Registrar, Indian and Northern Affairs Canada et al. (B.C.)
 (Civil) leave to appeal to S.C.C refused, 33201, (November 5th 2009).

-to Indian and Northern Affairs Canada (INAC) her response to the proposal to amend the Indian Act.
-According to her, the proposed amendments are flawed showing that the Court of Appeal decision does not provide a sound basis for legislative reform, and if implemented, would not eliminate the sexual discrimination from the registration provisions of the Indian Act10.
+regime (section 6) of the Indian Act.
+On that issue, Sharon McIvor has presented on October 6th to Indian and Northern Affairs Canada (INAC) her response to the proposal to amend the Indian Act.
+According to her, the proposed amendments are flawed showing that the Court of Appeal decision does not provide a sound basis for legislative reform, and if implemented, would not eliminate the sexual discrimination from the registration provisions of the Indian Act.